 In this section, we provided evidence for equilibrium effects of interest rate regulation on market outcomes.
-We find that the policy change we study had strong effects.
-Average interest rates decreased across the market, while the number of loan contracts also decreased substantially.
+Average interest rates decreased and the number of loan contracts decreased substantially as a result of the policy change.
 Effects are particularly large for risky borrowers, who were more exposed to the policy change, as they were charged higher interest rates before the policy change due to risk pricing.
 These results are consistent with recent research that also finds quantity effects from this regulation such as Benmelech and Moskowitz (2010).
 Additionally, we find improvements in the borrower pool risk and loan performance, which is in contrast to Rigbi (2013), who finds no effect on loan performance.

-Overall, our estimates imply that 151,027 loan contracts per year were deterred by stronger interest rate regulation, equivalent to 19% of the number of loans signed during the year before the policy change and \$361.6 million in consumer loans.29 Our estimates of price effects imply that interest rates decrease on average by 9%, which translates into an average decrease in monthly payments across loans of \$3.26.
-The present value of reduced monthly payments during the year before the policy change is \$31.7 million.30 These results provide a picture of the magnitude of aggregate effects, but do not allow to assess welfare effects.
+Overall, our estimates imply that 151,027 loan contracts per year were deterred by stronger regulation, equivalent to 19% of the number of loans signed during the year before the policy change and \$361.6 million in consumer loans.31 Our estimates of price effects imply that interest rates decrease on average by 9%, which translates into an average decrease in monthly payments across loans of \$3.26.
+The present value of reduced monthly payments during the year before the policy change is \$31.7 million.32 These results provide a picture of the magnitude of aggregate effects, but do not allow to assess welfare effects.